Skip to content

 Python (ddtrace) Integration

-[Python Deployment Guide]
+[Python Deployment Introduction]

 .NET Core (ddtrace) Integration

-Note: [dotnet.core-agent download link] , .NET Tracer currently supports .NET Core 2.1, 3.1, and .NET 5 application tracing.
+Note: [dotnet.core-agent download link] , .NET Tracer currently supports application tracing on .NET Core 2.1, 3.1, and .NET 5.

 Debian or Ubuntu